Sarah Andrews (cricketer): International debut

 Andrews was retained for Australia's international engagements against England and New Zealand at the end of the season.
 She started poorly, conceding 49 runs from five wicketless overs in an eight-wicket defeat at the hands of the Australian Under-21 team in a warm-up match at Kardinia Park in Geelong.
-Andrews failed to take a wicket in the one-off T20 international, and then conceded 29 runs from four overs before scoring 10 runs from as many balls in the first ODI as Australia lost by ??.
+Andrews failed to take a wicket in the one-off T20 international, and then conceded 29 runs from four overs before scoring 10 runs from as many balls in the first ODI as Australia lost by 56 runs.
 She was then dropped.
 She was recalled for the final ODI, taking 1/31 in a 41-run win, ending the series with one wicket at 60.00 at an economy rate of 4.61.
 In the one-off Test in Bowral, Andrews batted at No. 9 and scored six as Australia were bowled out for 154.
 She then took 0/24 from 11 overs as England made 244 to take a 90-run lead.
 In the second innings, Andrews made nine not out as Australia declared at 9/231 to set the visitors a target of 142.
 She then took 0/9 from four overs as Australia lost by six wickets.

 The Australians then travelled to New Zealand for the Rose Bowl series held at the Bert Sutcliffe Oval in Lincoln.
 In the solitary T20 match, she scored 10 not out as Australia managed only 9/80 and took 0/15 from four overs in a four-wicket defeat.
 It was the first time in four T20 internationals that she had conceded less than 6.50 runs per over.
 Andrews played in four of the five ODI matches, taking 3/45 from nine overs in the final match to help set up an eight-wicket win.
 She ended the series with six wickets at 19.83 and a relatively high economy rate of 4.57 and also scored eight runs at 4.00.